remunds/blendrl-dev/blendrl-setup-usage.md

 ### blender_clauses.txt

-> Clauses that define the weights of the logic or neural agent depending on game state. _list denotes a comma separated list (no spaces) of n repetitions.
+> Clauses that specify when we want the blending module to switch between the reactive neural or strategic logic policy.
+The rules here consist first of the desired policy and then the condition for that policy.
+These again return a weight for both the neural and logic part, which are multiplied onto the weights of the weights returned by the neural and logic modules to get a final weight, of which the highest is chosen as the next action to take. _list denotes a comma separated list (no spaces) of n repetitions.

 ```txt
 neural_agent(X):-<state_name>(<p>_list)_list.